Email FacebookTwitterMenu burgerClose thin

 Backdoor Roth Conversion Basics

-A Roth conversion may cost you a bit of money up front in all those taxes, but it allows you to let your investments grow tax free until you retire — and you won’t have to pay taxes on the withdrawals in retirement.
+A Roth conversion may cost you a bit of money upfront in income taxes, but it allows you to let your investments grow tax-free until you retire.
+You won’t have to pay taxes on qualified withdrawals in retirement.

-The pro rata rule relates to investors with other traditional IRA accounts they are not rolling over.
-If you have a lot of money in a traditional IRA that has never been taxed — money that was rolled over from a 401(k), for instance — you’ll owe more taxes on the rollover.
+The pro rata rule applies to investors who have other traditional IRA accounts that are not being rolled into a Roth IRA.
+If a large portion of your traditional IRA consists of pre-tax dollars, such as funds rolled over from a 401(k), you will owe more in taxes when you convert that money to a Roth IRA.
 The actual calculation can be a bit confusing, so working with a financial advisor may be advisable if you think this might apply to your situation.

 When you fund your traditional IRA in preparation for a backdoor Roth conversion, you’ll have options in terms of investments.
-If you choose equity investments like stocks, they’ll potentially start earning money if the value of the investments go up.
-If you leave the traditional IRA for too long before completing your conversion, those gains could be substantial, and upon the conversion, you’ll be taxed on them.
+If you choose equity investments like stocks, they’ll potentially start earning money if the value of the investments goes up.
+If you leave the funds in the traditional IRA for too long before completing the conversion, you’ll be taxed on them.

-The maximum contribution to an IRA each year is $6,000.
-For wealthy people likely to take advantage of a backdoor Roth IRA conversion, this is a drop in the bucket to their overall retirement plan.
-To really take advantage of a backdoor Roth, you’ll need to contribute $6,000 year after year and complete the conversion each time.
+The maximum contribution to an IRA is $7,500 in 2026 ($8,600 if you’re 50 or older).
+For wealthy people likely to take advantage of a backdoor Roth IRA conversion, this is a drop in the bucket compared to their overall retirement plan.
+To take advantage of a backdoor Roth, you’ll need to contribute $7,500 year after year and complete the conversion each time.

-Many in congress want to close this lucrative loophole.
+Many in Congress have wanted to close this lucrative loophole.
 Some legislators even want to start taxing Roth withdrawals.
-While all of this can be scary, anyone who pays attention to government knows that until something is actually signed by the president, you shouldn’t count on it happening.
-If legislation surrounding Roth accounts happens you’ll have to deal with it, but don’t let that possibility scare you off.
+While all of this can be scary, anyone who pays attention to the government knows that until something is signed by the president, you shouldn’t count on it happening.
+If legislation surrounding Roth accounts happens, then you’ll have to deal with it, but don’t let that possibility scare you off.

 Retirement Tips